Solicitor Fees for Lasting Power of Attorney: What to Expect

 Why is it Important?

-Having a power of attorney is super important!
+Having a lasting power of attorney is super important!
 It’s like having a safety net.
 If something unexpected happens, like an accident, your attorney can step in and make sure everything goes smoothly.
 This way, your estate, bills, and other important things are taken care of without any hassle.

-So, now you know why having a power of attorney is a smart move.
+So, now you know why having a lasting power of attorney is a smart move.
 It’s about planning ahead and making sure your affairs are in safe hands.

 Types of Power of Attorney